 • Change the wound dressing every 1-2 days.

-• Bed rest is not allowed much in order to prevent formation of emboli.
+• Bed rest is not allowed much in order to prevent the formation of emboli.

-Avoid meat, fried food, white sugar, white flour, spices, refines cereals, canned foods, tea, coffer and alcohol.
+Avoid meat, fried food, white sugar, white flour, spices, refines cereals, canned foods, tea, coffee, and alcohol.

-If removal of appendix is done before rupture patient recovers early.
-If removal of appendix is done before rupture patient recovers early.
-If removal of appendix is done before rupture patient recovers early.
+If removal of the appendix is done before rupture patient recovers early.
 If rupture occurs in abdomen recovery is slow or other complications may develop e.g. abscess.

 • Rupture and/ or peritonitis may also occur, which require repeat operations and generally result in a prolonged recovery